xiaozheng7/RAG-application-LearnFromWeb/README.md

 # RAG-application-LearnFromWeb

-Using FLASK, Langchain, chromadb, openai.
+Tools: FLASK, Langchain, chromadb, openai.

+FLASK to build restAPI.

 RAG with the given URL as a database.